benjamingrobertson/components/README.md

 Before anything else, follow these steps to get your local envrionment setup.

 ## Option 1 (Basic)
-If you already have a system for creating a new Drupal 8 site locally, you can go ahead and do so and follow these steps:
+If you already have a system for creating a new Drupal 8 site locally (i.e. MAMP, LAMP, WAMP, AcquiaDev Desktop, etc.), you can go ahead and use that then follow these instructions:

 1. Download and install the latest version of Drupal 8
 2. Download and enable the following modules and their dependencies: